Ágúst Þór Jóhannsson: Club career

 Ágúst was hired as the head coach of SønderjyskE Håndbold women's team in February 2013.
 He resigned in February 2014 after the team had only won 2 of its 18 games.
 Shortly later he was hired as an interim coach for HK men's team to finish out the season, replacing Samúel Ívar Árnason.
 After the season he took over the reins of Víkingur men's team.

 He guided Víkingur to promotion to the Úrvalsdeild karla in his first season at the club.
 After a difficult 2015-2016 season, where the team was relegated back to 1. deild karla, Ágúst resigned from his post.
 In May 2016, Ágúst was hired as the head coach of KR men's team.
 He guided KR to promotion to the Úrvalsdeild but the team folded after the season as the board of Knattspyrnufélag Reykjavíkur believed that it did not have the adequate facilities to field a team in the top-tier league.

 In May 2017, Ágúst returned once again to Valur as the head coach of the women's team.
 On 9 March 2019, he led the team to the Icelandic Women's Handball Cup.
-On 28 April 2019, he led Valur to the national championship.
+On 28 April 2019, he led Valur to the National championship.

+In 2024 he won the EHF European Cup for the first time in Icelandic Women's history, beating Conservas Orbe Zendal Bm Porrino in the final over two legs with 29-29 and 25-24(54-53 agg.), That same year, he was named Coach of the Year by the Association of Sports Journalists in Iceland.

+After 9 years with Valur's Women's team he got appointed Head Coach of the Valur Men's team in June 2025.
+In his first season he and the team won the regular season League before they went on and won the National championship after a 5 game series against FH with a sold out N1-Höllin in the deciding game.